 Dr. Leonardo now offers the Priapus Shot® (P-Shot®), one of the latest treatment methods for Erectile Dysfunction (ED) and Peyronie's Disease.
 It was developed from Platelet Rich Plasma (PRP) Treatments, a way to stimulate the body to heal, repair, or regrow various tissue using platelets, growth factors, and other chemical markers processed in high concentrations from the patient's own blood.
-For more information, read about Regenerative Injection Therapy.
+For more information, read about RIT.
 The P-Shot is a nonsurgical option to strengthen erections.
 Patients who have had success with Viagra and Cialis may no longer need those medications or will require a lower dose.
 There is more spontaneity when the mood strikes to be able to achieve firmer erections.
 The penis is rejuvenated as more blood vessels and penile tissue develop from the procedure.
 Patients get all the benefits of improved erectile function without unwanted side effects, the risk of drug interactions, and minimal to no recovery period.
 Patients have also reported a 10%-20% increase in girth and length, but results will vary.
 Girth is gained first, followed by length.
 Smokers will have inferior results as smoking is detrimental to circulation.

 If you wish to be treated, the P-Shot® Procedure steps are as follows: